natevw/fermata/README.md

 ### POST ###

-"To create a Quibblelog, POST it to /utils/quibblelogger":
+When the HTTP documentation says something like, "To create a Quibblelog, POST it to /utils/quibblelogger":

-    var utils = fermata.api({url:"http://youraccount.example.com/api"});
+    site.utils.quibblelogger.post({ message: "All your base.", level: 'stern warning' }, someCallback);

+Or for cross-browser support:

-    (utils.quibblelogger).post({ message: "All your base.", level: 'stern warning' }, someCallback);
+   site('utils')('quibblelogger').post({ message: "All your base.", level: 'stern warning' }, someCallback);

 Voilà!

 ## Plugins ##

+Every time you initialize a new Fermata URL, you do so through a plugin.
+Fermata provides two built-in plugins:

-By default, Fermata is initialized with a base URL and simply sends a JavaScript object to the server as a JSON string and expects that the server will reply with JSON too.
+1. `json` — initialized with a base URL string, then simply sends a JavaScript object to the server as a JSON string and expects that the server will reply with JSON too.
+2. `raw` - gives more direct access, whatever text/byte data you pass gets sent verbatim and your callback gets the full response info.
+This is a handy way to start when adding new plugins (see below).

-For many perfectly useful REST servers, this is too simple: they need to talk in XML, or require that every request be specially signed with a secret key, or maybe it's just that the base URL could be configured in higher-level terms.
+Many useful REST servers might talk in XML, or require that every request be specially signed with a secret key.
+Or maybe you just want to build the base URL string from higher-level settings.

-Enter plugins.
+Enter custom plugins.

 For example, many of the ideas in Fermata originated in a [node.js Chargify library](https://github.com/andyet/node-chargify) we wrote for their [payment management API](http://docs.chargify.com/api-introduction).

 Without plugins, setting up Fermata to connect to Chargify is totally possible...but kinda ugly:

-    var chargifyAccount1 = chargify.wrapSite(site_name, api_key);
-    var chargifyAccount2 = fermata.api({url:"http://" + api_key + ":x@" + site_name + ".chargify.com"});
+    var acct = fermata.json({url:"http://" + api_key + ":x@" + site_name + ".chargify.com"});

-    // ok now we have to choose which library to use...
+With the old custom Chargify-specific library this was a lot cleaner:

+    var acct = chargify.wrapSite(site_name, api_key);

+...but of course if we stick with the old custom library, we then have to learn how to use its old custom interface (which was a bit confusing, and didn't support Fermata's dot syntax).

 Plugins give us the best of both worlds.
 Fermata's one magical native API, with useful service-specific smoke and mirrors hiding backstage:

-    var chargifyAccount = fermata.chargify({site_name:site_name, api_key:api_key});
+    var acct = fermata.chargify(site_name, api_key);
     // WHOOHOO NOW WE ARE MONEY MAKING!!!

-There's a tiny bit of setup to use them from node.js, since Fermata can't *actually* read your mind:
+There's a tiny bit of setup to use plugins from node.js, since Fermata can't *actually* read your mind:

     var f = require('fermata');
-    require('fermata-chargify').init(f, 'billing');     // installs Chargify plugin into our Fermata module, optionally with different name.
+    require('fermata-chargify').init(f, 'billing');     // installs Chargify plugin into our Fermata module, optionally with a custom name.

-    f.billing({site_name:site_name, api_key:api_key});
+    f.billing(site_name, api_key);

-In the browser, just include any plugins after the script tag for Fermata, and defaults will be used.
+In the browser, just include any plugins after the script tag for Fermata, and each plugin will be accessible through its default name.

+Since such a "fermata-chargify" plugin hasn't been published yet, we can just register its implementation directly:

+    fermata.registerPlugin('myChargify', function (transport, name, key) {
+        // setup our custom base URL
+        this.base = "http://" + key + ":x@" + name + ".chargify.com";

+        return function (request, callback) {
+            // we can make usage much cleaner by automatically appending this extension request.path[request.path.length-1] += ".json";

+            // the rest is "borrowed" from the built-in JSON plugin request.headers['Accept'] = "application/json";
+            request.headers['Content-Type'] = "application/json";
+            request.data = JSON.stringify(request.data);
+            transport(request, function (err, response) {
+                if (!err) {
+                    if (response.status.toFixed()[0] !== '2') { err = Error("Bad status code from server: " + response.status); }
+                    try {
+                        response = JSON.parse(response.data);
+                    } catch (e) { err = e; }
+                }
+                callback(err, response);
+            });
+        };
+    });

+Plugin support is still young, and it might be nice to make it easier for plugins to build off of e.g. common JSON, OAuth, etc. foundations in the future.
+Take a look at the detailed documentation below for tips on publishing plugins that can be easily used from both node.js and the browser.

 ## Complete documentation ##